 Paid traffic can be a good way of advertising your products because:

-- The results are instant as people start to see your ads as soon as you launch your campaigns (conversions might start flowing in immediately).
+- The results are instant as people start to see your paid ads as soon as you launch your campaigns (conversions might start flowing in immediately).

-- The targeting can be adjusted to suit your needs, meaning that you can either target a broad audience at once, or only specific demographics (in case of social media platforms).
+- The targeting can be adjusted to suit your needs, meaning that you can either target a broad audience at once, or only specific demographics (in the case of social media platforms).

 - Your advertising efforts can be measured via various tracking tools (you know exactly how much you spend on what kind of content and how much profit it brings).